rdiaz02/EvAM-Tools/evamtools/inst/shiny-examples/evamtools/landing_page.md

 # What is a cancer progression model (CPM)?<a id="cpms"></a>
 ***

-Cancer progression models (CPMs) use cross-sectional data to infer probabilistic relationships between mutational events that lead to the disease.
+Cancer progression models use cross-sectional data to infer probabilistic relationships between mutational events that lead to the disease.

 # What CPMs are included in ```Evam-tools```?<a id="cpms"></a>
 ***